-This seminar will expose students to the principles of the PATHWISE domains A and B of how to organize content knowledge for student learning and how to create environments for student learning.
+This seminar will expose students to the domains of Danielson's Framework for Teaching.
 Supervised classroom participation experiences of at least 30 hours in approved settings are required in grades/disciplines appropriate to students' areas of licensure.
-Prerequisite: Documentation of passing scores on all parts of Praxis I and a 2.5 G.P.A.
+Prerequisite: Documentation of passing scores on all parts of Praxis CORE and a 2.5 G.P.A.